Three arrested in connection with triple murder of Florida fishing buddies

 Rollins was still alive when the attackers left and called his father for help.

-His father rushed to the fishing spot about 10 minutes away, but forgot his cellphone in the hurry to help his son.
-He drove to a nearby convenience store, and the clerk helped him call the cops but by the time they arrived, Rollins had died.
+His father rushed to the fishing spot about 10 minutes away but forgot his cellphone in the hurry to help his son.
+He drove to a nearby convenience store, and the clerk helped him call the cops but, by the time they arrived, Rollins had died.

-The other two men died shortly thereafter.
+The other two men died shortly afterward.

 After the brutal killings, the three suspects drove to McDonald's, where they ordered 10 double cheeseburgers, and two McChicken sandwiches, authorities said.
 The next morning, Robert Wiggins took his truck to a car wash in Lake Wales to wash the clay from it.